 – We can only treat them fairly if we learn to understand what they can comprehend.

--When we react to our dogs’ communication and support them, we gain their trust.
+-When we react to our dogs’ communication and support, we gain their trust.

 Watch Alexandra Horowitz talk about her book.

-Rosee Riggs, team member of a small organization called Friendship for Dogs, based in Germany and Austria.
+Rosee Riggs, a team member of a small organization called Friendship for Dogs, is based in Germany and Austria.
 It exists to educate people about the needs of dogs.
-Through her rescued greyhound, many people visit her Facebook Good Dog Practice page from Ireland.
-In that country many dog lovers rescue privately, because the situation for animals in Ireland is, frankly, dire.
-Plus, there are the thousands of greyhounds dumped annually as collateral damage of the racing industry.
+Many people visit her Facebook Good Dog Practice page from Ireland through her rescued greyhound.
+In that country, many dog lovers rescue privately because the situation for animals in Ireland is, frankly, dire.
+Plus, thousands of greyhounds are dumped annually as collateral damage to the racing industry.